-Homes for Good is a Section 8 and Public Housing Agency in Eugene, Oregon.
+Homes for Good is a public housing agency in Eugene, Oregon that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 More information about Homes for Good can be found on its website at http://www.homesforgood.org/.

 As of 05/20/2019, it is not known if Homes for Good is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the most recent VMS report, Homes for Good manages 3,052 active Housing Choice Vouchers.